repz-cmod/rzub/README.md

 | !servers 	 | Returns lists of server to be used to fill <ServerId> in other commands                |                    	            |
 | !register  | Sends user instrcution to map their discord to the game.                            	  |                    	            |
 | !whitelist | Adds an IW4MAdmin client id to whitelist for ipb and ipb2                              |  `!whitelist help` to see full  |

+## Modules (switchable features)

+### analytics
+By this version I encourage everyone to set this module to `false` in their configuration file.
+In future releases there will be a web panel for RZUB that provides analytics data of servers.
+If you leave the value to `true` this data will be collected but will never be used.

+### welcome
+By having this module enabled, new members will get direct message from your BOT.
+The message data is configurable through `config.json`

+### access grant
+This module does not require switch to be on or off.
+If you set up the channel ID for "access grant" feature, it will work.
+What does it do?
+It makes users to type in certain message in order to give them a certain role and allow them to access the discord.